agateau/devo/README.md

 For example if you run `devo-cmake` from dir `$DEVO_BUILD_BASE_DIR/foo`, it will use `$DEVO_SOURCE_BASE_DIR/foo` as the source dir.

+### `devo-make`

+Wrapper around make: switch to the build dir and runs make from there.

 ### `devo-run`

 Run a command using a specific overlay: